2-Fluoroamphetamine

 2-Fluoroamphetamine (2-FA) is a stimulant drug from the amphetamine family which has been sold as a designer drug.
-2-Fluoroamphetamine differs from 3- and 4-fluoroamphetamine in the position of the fluorine atom on the aromatic ring, making them positional isomers of one another.
+2-Fluoroamphetamine differs from 3-fluoroamphetamine and 4-fluoroamphetamine in the position of the fluorine atom on the aromatic ring, making them positional isomers of one another.
 The replacement of a hydrogen atom with a fluorine atom in certain compounds to facilitate passage through the blood–brain barrier, as is desirable in central nervous system pharmaceutical agents, is a common practice due to the corresponding increase in lipophilicity granted by this substitution.

 Pharmacology

 Anorexiant dose (amount inhibiting food intake by 50% for 2 hours, given 1 hour earlier) = 15 mg/kg (rat; p.o.).

 Analgesic dose (50% inhibition of response to tail-clamp) = 20 mg/kg (mouse; i.p.).

 Effect on blood pressure: 0.5 mg/kg (rat; i.v.) produces an increase in BP of 29 mm.

 Toxicology

 LD50 (mouse; i.p.) = 100 mg/kg.